karl-police/minecraft-unicode-browser/README.md

 # Minecraft Unicode Browser

-A browser tool that let's you view all unicodes that Minecraft has.
+A browser tool that let's you view all unicodes from Minecraft.

 https://karl-police.github.io/minecraft-unicode-browser/